Rakeela/dragora-notes/2022-12-13-Three-Hundred-and-Twelfth.md

 ---
 44 hours.
 Every hour feels like an achievement.
 I'm going to go to the store and buy some mushrooms.
 They're zero calorie!

+46 hours.
+I know, I said "every hour feels like an achievement" twice, but it does.
+In fact, that's three times.
+I'm sure I'll get sick of checking constantly how many hours it's been, but I was sure I'd stop counting words per day, and I was sure I'd stop naming these day logs by date and count, too.
+Maybe I'll just keep tallying hours.

+48 hours.
+That's two days down.
+Twelve days to go.
+The food obsession is maddening.
+I bought more candy for myself.
+I've ransacked all the grocery stores in the area for candies that I haven't eaten yet.
+I've bought $60 of candies that are mostly-novel.
+I have two kinds of marzipan candy, one I've had before and one I haven't.
+I am ravenous for sweets.
+Ravenous!

+There are no grocery stores in the area that I haven't visited to look for new sweets.
+Tomorrow, I will have to satisfy myself by counting my sweets.
+I may tally them in tomorrow's day log just to have something to do.

+49 hours.
+I went to bed early last night because I couldn't bear to be awake anymore.
+The sleeping hours are the best.

+51 hours.
+I pawed through my candy stash again.
+So much beautiful chocolate.
+I even have ruby chocolate.
+What does that taste like?
+Berry delicious, according to the wrapper.

 ---
 Back to [[day-post-archive]]